caspiankeyes/AISecForge-arXiv-Publication/README.md

 ## 6. Emerging Attack Vectors and Future Directions

 The adversarial landscape continues to evolve as model capabilities advance and deployment scenarios expand.
-The LLMSecForge framework actively tracks emerging attack vectors and future research directions:
+The AISecForge framework actively tracks emerging attack vectors and future research directions:

 ### 6.1 Emerging Attack Vectors